IBM/openapi-to-graphql/README.md

 The following logging levels are supported:

+* `preprocessing`: Logs information about preprocessing the OAS to GraphQL.
 * `translation`: Logs information about translating an OAS to GraphQL.
 * `http`: Logs information about the HTTP requests made to the API.